zorg-tech-industries/project-documentation/server-hardening-and-data-protection.md

-# Server Hardening and Data Protection
+Server Hardening and Data Protection
-Installed
+Installed Components

     Installed and configured Sysmon (Windows) for system log generation.

-Configuration
+Configuration Details

     Deployed a Windows Server 2019 Base as an EC2 instance on AWS.
     Set up a Windows 10 Pro VM for Remote Desktop Protocol (RDP) access to the Windows Server 2019 Base.

 Manual Hardening of Windows Server 2019 Base

-To enhance security and protect data, I manually hardened the Windows Server 2019 Base by implementing six benchmarks from the CIS (Center for Internet Security) systems hardening documentation.
+To enhance security and protect data, we performed manual hardening on the Windows Server 2019 Base by implementing six benchmarks from the CIS (Center for Internet Security) systems hardening documentation.
-Benchmarks Implemented:
+Implemented Benchmarks:

     1.1.5 (L1) Ensure 'Password must meet complexity requirements' is set to 'Enabled'
         Explanation: This policy ensures that passwords meet basic requirements for strong passwords, reducing the risk of unauthorized access due to weak passwords.